-With new legislation passed last year Delaware is pioneering a new partnership approach for developing "complete communities," or compact, walkable, transit accessible, and mixed-use neighborhoods.
+With legislation passed in 2016, Delaware is pioneering a new partnership approach for developing "complete communities," or compact, walkable, transit accessible, and mixed-use neighborhoods.

-Under the new law in Delaware, local governments and the state department of transportation (DelDOT) can jointly designate "Complete Community Enterprise Districts".
+Under Delaware's law, local governments and the state department of transportation (DelDOT) can jointly designate "Complete Community Enterprise Districts".
 Within a designated District, the local government partner must zone and plan for mixed uses and higher density development (necessary for transit service to be operationally efficient) and relinquish counter-productive and burdensome parking regulations.
 In return, DelDOT must design streets in the District to be slow so that both walking and cycling are safe and inviting and must also prioritize capital investments in transit, walking and cycling improvements.

-The Healthy and Transit-Friendly Development Act was supported by a diverse coalition of business, public health and environmental organizations including the Delaware State Chamber of Commerce, the Delaware Association of REALTORS®, the American Heart Association, Nemours, the League of Women Voters of Delaware, Bike Delaware, AARP Delaware, the Delaware Nature Society and the Delaware Council on Health Promotion and Disease Prevention.
-The Act was signed into law at the Walkable Bikeable Delaware Summit by Governor Jack Markell on May 5, 2016.
+The Healthy and Transit-Friendly Development Act was endorsed by a diverse coalition of business, civic, environmental and public health organizations including AARP Delaware, the American Heart Association, Bike Delaware, the Delaware Association of Realtors®, the Delaware State Chamber of Commerce, the Delaware Nature Society, the League of Women Voters of Delaware and Nemours.
+Governor Jack Markell signed the Act into law at the Walkable Bikeable Delaware Summit on May 5, 2016.